 How Much Does a Dog Microchip Cost?

 The cost of a dog microchip depends on the type of chip and where you get it done.
-In general, they usually cost between $20-$30 to purchase and then another $25-$35 to insert into your pet's body.
+In general, they usually cost between $20-$30 to purchase, and then the insertion price varies where you can get it done.

 Can You Remove or Change a Dog’s Microchip?